 At Havwoods we scour the world to provide you with the very best wood flooring options, both technically and aesthetically.
 Here we offer a choice of timbers - reclaimed oak, pine and even elm - and patterns including mixed width floorboards and parquet blocks; we even offer a unique mosaic pattern panel.
 Many have been made into engineered boards, which means that the reclaimed wood is backed by further layers of hardwood, softwood or multi-layered plywood, making it stable enough to be fitted over underfloor heating.

-Reclaimed wood tells a story
+Every timber tells a story

-Many of our reclaimed wood flooring planks started life over 300 years ago as saplings in the great oak forests of North America.
+Much of our reclaimed flooring started life over 300 years ago as saplings in the great oak forests of North America.
 When the trees reached maturity they were cut down, by hand, and dragged by horse to the rivers; logging was a winter operation since snow provided lubrication, thus making transportation easier.
-The logs were floated downstream to small sawmills, probably producing only around 500 planks a day.
+The logs were floated downstream to small sawmills, producing only around 500 planks a day.
 Eventually, these planks would be bought by settlers, and the entire community would help use them to build barns, farms, houses and stores.

 Of course, some of our reclaimed wood comes from Europe.
-For example, our Venetian Lagoon herringbone really has spent many decades beneath Italian waters as mooring posts and briccola (the groups of poles which indicate the navigable waterways).
+For example, our Venetian Lagoon plank really has spent many decades beneath Italian waters as mooring posts and briccola (the groups of poles which indicate the navigable waterways).
 Their incredible coloration and distinctive markings are created by mineral deposits in the water and a particular species of mollusk.
 And the source is extremely limited: just 150 of these posts are replaced annually.

-It you are looking for reclaimed wood for use as cladding, see our Vertical collection, although any of the products you'll find on these pages are equally suited to use on walls or ceilings.
+If you are looking for reclaimed wood for use as cladding, see our Vertical collection, although any of the products you'll find on these pages are equally suited to use on walls or ceilings.